* Government candidates paint the nation red in state polls

-Government candidates cut the opposition’s previous control of seven states to just three - but there was some compensation for the anti-Chavez bloc in its standard-bearer Henrique Capriles’ retention of Miranda governorship.
+Government candidates slashed the opposition’s control of seven states to just three - but some good news for the opposition came from Miranda, where its standard-bearer, Henrique Capriles, held on to his seat.

-That left Capriles, a 40-year-old career politician and lawyer by training, as the opposition’s clear candidate-in-waiting should Chavez’s condition spark a new election.
+That left Capriles, a 40-year-old career politician and lawyer by training, as the opposition’s clear candidate-in-waiting should Chavez have to step down and a new election be called.

 “We Venezuelans pray for the president’s health, but he is in Cuba and Venezuela’s problems need answers,” Capriles added, criticizing high crime and jobless rates.

 In office since 1999, Chavez is due to start a new term on Jan.
-10 after beating Capriles in October’s presidential vote.
+10 after beating Capriles at October’s presidential vote.